SwanX1/discord.js-examples/ping/README.md

 ![screenshot of bot](https://i.imgur.com/bu0wpzx.png)

+Code improvements and PRs are encouraged.

 ## Installation

 Prerequisites:
  - Node.js
  - NPM (bundled with the former)

-If you have Git installed, you can use `git clone https://github.com/SwanX1/discord-examples.git` to clone this whole repository.
+If you have Git installed, you can use `git clone https://github.com/SwanX1/discord.js-examples.git` to clone this whole repository.
 If you do not, you can also download this repository as a *.zip* file.

 Open your terminal of choice, locate this directory, and run `npm i` to install necessarry dependencies.